> Nic Jones > Songs > Napoleon’s Lamentation

 Napoleon’s Lamentation

-Nic Jones recorded Napoleon’s Lamentation for his eponymous second album, Nic Jones, right next to the other Napoleonic ballad, The Bonny Bunch of Roses.
-He commented in the album notes:
+Nic Jones recorded Napoleon’s Lamentation in 1971 for his eponymous second album, Nic Jones, right next to the other Napoleonic ballad, The Bonny Bunch of Roses.
+He noted:

 My main motive for singing this song lies far more within the tune than in the words, which have gained, through time, several historical inaccuracies.
 I think, though, that in spite of the corruptions of the text, one can still very easily perceive the sense of devastation which pervades the three verses, especially in conjunction with the tune, which I find particularly compulsive.